wuyuchang/chang.github.io/source/_posts/Principle-of-Promise-Deferred.md

 ```

 # use jQuery promise/deferred
-Fortunately, jQuery already realize this, so we just have to do below.
+Fortunately, jQuery already implement this, so we just have to do below.
 `request.js`
 ``` JavaScript
 window.promise = $.get('url')